 At the time of the Kumamoto Earthquakes in 2016, Pasco cooperated with related organizations through supports such as taking aerial photographs to assess disaster conditions and performing recovery measurement for geodetic reference points required for disaster recovery projects.
-In recognition of this supports, in April 2017, Pasco received three certificates of gratitude as an “Outstanding Contributor to Disaster Countermeasures” from the Director General of the Geospatial Information Authority of Japan, part of the Ministry of Land, Infrastructure, Transport and Tourism.
+In recognition of these supports, in April 2017, Pasco received three certificates of gratitude as an “outstanding contributor to disaster countermeasures” from the Director General of the Geospatial Information Authority of Japan (GSI), part of the Ministry of Land, Infrastructure, Transport and Tourism.

-- TyphoonAugust 2016; Heavy rain damage caused by Typhoon Lionrock
+- TyphoonAugust 2016: Torrential rain damage caused by Typhoon Lionrock

-- FloodingJuly 2017; Heavy rain damage in northern Kyushu
+- FloodingJuly 2017: Torrential rain damage in northern Kyushu

-- FloodingJuly 2017; Heavy rain damage in Akita Prefecture
+- FloodingJuly 2017: Torrential rain damage in Akita Prefecture

-- FloodingJuly 2018; Heavy rain damage in western Japan
+- FloodingJuly 2018: Torrential rain damage in western Japan